zomeister/p4-flask-sqlalchemy/README.md

 We're getting a warning to change `server/migrations/alembic.ini` before we continue, but our `server/app.py` configuration already manages all of our unique application configuration variables.
+We can also skip setting `render_as_batch` in `env.py`- Flask does that for us!

 We can jump straight into migrating:

 ```console
 $ flask db revision --autogenerate -m'Create tables owners, pets'